Zekeriya Yapıcıoğlu

-Zekeriya Yapıcıoğlu (b.
-1966; Batman) is a Turkish-Kurdish politician and lawyer in Turkey who led the Kurdish Islamist Free Cause Party from June 2013 to May 2018 and again from June 2021 on.
+Zekeriya Yapıcıoğlu (born 1966; Batman) is a Kurdish Turkish politician and lawyer who led the Kurdish Islamist Free Cause Party from June 2013 to May 2018 and again from June 2021 on.

 Biography

-Born in 1966 in the city of Batman in the eastern part of Turkey, he worked as a lawyer from 1990 to 2012 after finishing his education as a lawyer in Ankara.
+Born in 1966 in the city of Batman in the southeastern part of Turkey, he worked as a lawyer from 1990 to 2012 after finishing his education as a lawyer in Ankara.
 He co-founded the Free Cause Party in 2013 in an attempt to consolidate the conservative Kurdish vote.
 Yapıcıoğlu had previously been a supporter of Kurdish Hezbollah and also stated that the cause of Hüda-Par was the continuation of that of Sheikh Said.

 Yapıcıoğlu is Anti-Darwinian and generally uses Islamic rhetoric in his speeches.
 Moreover, he is against the Kurdistan Workers' Party, anti-America and also criticized the ruling Justice and Development Party's policies and their failure in bringing peace to Kurdish areas.